Tips I Learned About MS, Pregnancy and Becoming A Mother

 Looking back at that time is like looking back at Utopia.
 And although there were no approved MS medications to rely on, and because I did have an exacerbation a few weeks later, I’m sure I’ve blocked out a lot of the stress that was on my plate.
 But, in the end, it doesn’t really matter.
 Because my little bundle of joy continues to bring me joy to this day.

-Here is a short list of tips to help keep you healthy during and after pregnancy.
+Here is a short list of tips to help that I found helpful during and after pregnancy.

-Get outside.
 Although my son was born in the winter, I took him for daily walks to make sure he got fresh air.
 I bundled him up, covered him with a blanket and went for a stroll.
-I enjoyed our time together, and knew getting fresh air was healthy for both of us.
+I enjoyed our time together and knew getting fresh air was healthy for both of us.

-Eat healthy foods.
-I tried to make sure to keep my strength up by eating fresh fruits and vegetables, and drinking plenty of water.
+I tried to make sure to keep my strength up by eating fresh fruits and vegetables and drinking plenty of water.
 Getting enough vitamins and nutrients are important whether you’re breastfeeding or not.
 Taking good care of your baby is important.
 So is taking good care of yourself.